 There are too many cases of men who are lazy or lack direction; we are up to our chins with Peter Pans.
 But let’s not hassle those real men among us who choose to raise their own kids.

 The other half of the question was “Or even if both want/need to work?”, but this part was not addressed in their answer.
-[Update: I guess it’s okay to reveal that the preacher in question is Mark Driscoll.
-He has since lost his ministry, in part because of what some (myself included) perceived to be his anti-women bias.
+[Update: It’s now okay to reveal that the preacher in question is Mark Driscoll, and that he was speaking at Mars Hill.
+He has since lost his ministry, in part because of what some (myself included) perceived to be his anti-women bent and his abuse of power in general (https://en.wikipedia.org/wiki/The_Rise_and_Fall_of_Mars_Hill, misogyny and power abuse often go hand-in-hand).
 However, my observations here have to do with this particular approach to parenthood, not with any one preacher’s articulation of it.]